denten-books/plain-text/support/book-proposal/proposal.md

 that has largely turned towards the object, the system, and the post-human.
-The book's narrative arc can be imagined as developing from first-order material bases of textual production, to second-order phenomena, to the emergence of the subject in the latter chapters.
+The book's narrative arc can be imagined as developing from first-order material bases of textual production, to second-order phenomena, to the emergence of the subject in the later chapters.

 Finally, my work is *experimental* in that it affects history and theory through practice.
 Because engineering is an evolutionary practice, contemporary